TACC/gateways19-hpc-in-the-cloud/block4/apps.md

 systems-list
 ```

+**Note: Skip steps 1 and 2, as the app assets are already created on your storage system**

 ### Step 1: Creating the app bundle locally on your Jetstream VM
- *  Inside ~/applications/classifyApp-1.0 directory on your Jetstream VM,  you should see a pre-pulled classifier docker image "pearc19-classifier.simg".
+ *  Inside ~/applications/classifyApp-1.0 directory on your Jetstream VM,  you should see a pre-pulled classifier docker image "gateways19-classifier.simg".

 ```
 cd ~/applications/classifyApp-1.0